boxyhq/website/blog/2022-09-27-enterprise-ready-saas-starter-kit.md

 ## Contributing guide

 Contributions make the open-source community a fantastic place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions are greatly appreciated by the whole community.

-We always invite new supporters and community members to contribute to the [saas-starter-kit](https://github.com/boxyhq/saas-starter-kit) repository.
+We encourage and invite users and community members to contribute to the [saas-starter-kit](https://github.com/boxyhq/saas-starter-kit) repository.

-For more help or you have a question about getting started building a SaaS app please join our [Community Discord.](https://discord.boxyhq.com)
+For more help or if you have a question about getting started building a SaaS app please join our [Community Discord.](https://discord.boxyhq.com)